Huegoxaga/notes/networking/security.md

   - Forensic Tools can do one particular task or can be an all-in-one package that can perform a variety of functions.
 These tools can protect evidence from modification, recover deleted files, gather and summarize logs from the computer, and so forth
   - Digital forensics is an entire discipline of its own
   - Available tools are `The Sleuth Kit` (most popular), `Autopsy` (graphical environment for The Sleuth Kit), `Helix`, `Encase`

+### Metasploit

+- The most used software for discovering and launching exploits is Metasploit, which is an all-in-one penetration testing framework
+- Metaploit contains hundreds of checks and tests to see whether an exploit on a certain system is possible, making it very useful in the analysis step of a cyber attack
+- Try the `search check:yes` command in Metasploit to see a complete list of tests
+  - Note that some tests have risks -- many may be caught by intrusion detection software
+- Searches can be done for tests and exploits for specific operating systems or software that you find on the target network
+- Searches can also be done for particular classes of exploits

+#### Modules

+- A module is a piece of software that the Metasploit Framework uses to perform a task, such as scanning or exploiting a target
+- Different types of modules can be used together to perform an attack
+- Metasploit includes thousands of modules
+- Types of modules
+  - Exploit modules
+    - The main action of the attack
+    - Ex.
+Taking advantage of unpatched software on the target machine, causing a buffer overflow
+  - Payload modules
+    - After the target is exploited, what do we want to do or send to the target machine?
+    - Ex.
+Send a file to start a reverse shell, files to stage the next part of the attack, etc.)
+    - a reverse shell is a common payload type that will allow the attacker to use the command-line interface of a remote machine, giving them the ability to execute any commands on it that they wish
+    - It is called a reverse shell because, via the exploit, you are actually causing the victim to open the remote shell connection to you
+  - Auxiliary modules
+    - Includes scanners, sniffers, etc.
+  - Encoders
+    - Used to scramble the code used in the other modules so that they will be less likely to be detected by anti-virus software

+#### Metasploit Commands

+- `service postgresql start`, Using this command in the Terminal will start the database service that Metasploit uses.
+This is recommended as it will make Metasploit run faster
+- `msfconsole`, Using this command in the Terminal will start the main interactive command-line tool for Metasploit
+- `load msgrpc`, Starting Metasploit RPC server
+- `help`, Typing the help in the Metasploit console will show you all of the different Metasploit commands as well as descriptions of them.
+It is a good place to start
+- `search`, Type `search <data>` to search the Metasploit database for any modules that have the something in its name.
+(Ex. search windows)
+  - Note: you may want to go to View > Zoom Out so that the text is not wrapping around
+- `use`, Type `use <module>` to select a module to use.
+You must identify the module by its full name, which you would have obtained using the search command (or from reading it online)
+- `show info`, Once you have selected a module, use show info to display available targets, basic options, a description, and references of the module
+- `show targets`, Once you have selected a module, use show targets to view the different target types for the module.
+For example, you may find that the module can change targets between Windows and Linux, and you may want to select a specific target type depending on the system you want to attack.
+  - Note: Targets are selected using the set command.
+Ex. set TARGET Windows Server 2003 SP2
+- `show payloads`, Once you have selected a target for the module, use show payloads to view the different actions that the module can take after the exploitation has been completed.
+For example, the module may be able to open a reverse shell if the exploit is successful
+  - Note: Payloads are selected using the set command.
+Ex. set PAYLOADS generic/shell_bind_tcp
+- `show options`, Once you have selected a module, a target type, and a payload, use show options to view the different settings you can configure, some of which are mandatory before the module can be executed.
+  - Note: Options are configured using the set command.
+Ex. set LHOST 192.168.10.42
+- `Common Options`
+  - LHOST – The local IP address to listen on.
+Use ifconfig to view the IP address of the virtual machine, which is what you want to set LHOST to.
+  - LPORT – The local port number to listen on.
+The number chosen does not matter too much, unless the number is already being used by another service.
+For that reason, it is best to choose a number >1024 or to use the default if it is already set.
+  - `RHOST` – The IP address of the target.
+  - `RPORT` – The port number that you are attempting to send traffic to on the target.
+- `set`
+  - As previously mentioned, this command is used to set the values for the options, targets, and payloads of a module.
+    - Ex. set TARGET Windows Server 2003 SP2
+    - Ex. set PAYLOADS generic/shell_bind_tcp
+    - Ex. set LHOST 192.168.10.42
+  - You can use the show command and use an ID number to set a target or payload from the list rather than using a long target/payload name.
+  - Example: set payload generic/shell_reverse_tcp OR set target 3
+  - Use the show command after any set commands to verify the changes.
+  - `run` or `exploit` Once all of your modules have been selected and all of the mandatory options have been configured, you are ready to go.
+  - You can type either of the above commands to execute your attack
+  - it doesn't make a different which of the two you choose
+    - Note: run is faster to type, but entering exploit just seems cooler

+#### Armitage

+- Armitage is a graphical environment for Metasploit – as we know, graphical interfaces can make software easier to use
+- It is still important to be able to use Metasploit itself, as it provides more control and you may not always be using it on a system that has a desktop
+- Before using Armitage, you must start Metasploit and run its RPC (remote procedure call) server so that Metasploit will accept commands from Armitage (instructions on next slide)
+- Once the Metasploit RPC server is running, open Armitage, enter the relevant information, and click Connect

 ### Recon